AmirkabirDataMiners/ADM-dateTimePicker/README.md

 placeholder | String | '' | Adds datepicker placeholder
-hideTimeSelector | Boolean | false | Hides time button from calendar dropbox startsOnMonday | Boolean | false | Sets if the calendar starts on monday
+hideTimeSelector | Boolean | false | Hides time button from calendar dropbox startsOnMonday | Boolean | false | Sets if the calendar starts on monday daysNames | Array | An array of strings with week days starting from Sunday monthsNames | Array | An array of month names starting from January todayStr | String | Translation string for today button gregorianStr | String | Translation string for Gregorian button
 ---
 ### Custom input template
 You can put custom input template inside `<adm-dtp></adm-dtp>` but with unwanted limits.